-Famine is declared only when a substantial number of deaths have occurred due to lack of food on its own or in combination with disease.
+Famine was declared in February in two counties of Unity state, but quick, concerted humanitarian action has turned back that worst-case scenario.
+Famine is declared only when a substantial number of deaths have occurred due to lack of food on its own or in combination with a disease.

-- Violent conflict in South Sudan has killed tens of thousands and driven more than 3.3 million people from their homes.
+- Violent conflict in South Sudan that began in December 2013 has killed tens of thousands of people and driven nearly 4 million people from their homes.

-- About 1.9 million people in South Sudan are displaced; half of them are children.
+- About 2 million people in South Sudan are displaced; at least half of them are children.

-- Internally displaced people live in overcrowded camps, putting a severe strain on the food, water, healthcare, shelter, and sanitation services available.
+- Internally displaced people live in overcrowded camps, putting a severe strain on the food, water, healthcare, shelter, and sanitation services.

-- In 2015, World Vision assisted 1.3 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.
+- World Vision is reaching more than 1 million people in South Sudan with food and nutrition, clean water and sanitation, household goods, education, and child protection.

 South Sudan’s conflict has entered a new, more dangerous phase.
-Since December 2013, tens of thousands of people have died, and about 3.3 million South Sudanese have been driven from their homes.
+Since December 2013, tens of thousands of people have died, and nearly 4 million South Sudanese have been driven from their homes.

 As violence escalates, more and more children are witnesses or victims of attacks.
-With school and home life disrupted, children are also vulnerable to armed recruitment by government or militia forces.
+With school and home life disrupted, children are also vulnerable to recruitment by armed groups.
 Listen to their stories.

 Why is hunger a growing problem in South Sudan?